mbolam/DSWS_OpenRefine/4-cleaning.md

 ## About the Data

-In this demo we are going to play with a data about University endowments harvested from Wikipedia—so it is very *messy*!
+In this demo we are going to play with a data set of museum metadata!
 Since we are trying to demonstrate a lot of features, some of the steps will be very “destructive” to the data (but our original data is still safe).

-Download <a href="images/universityData.csv" target="\_blank">`universityData.csv`</a>
+Download <a href="data/phm-collection.tsv" target="\_blank">`phm-collection.tsv`</a>

 > The university endowment demo data is from the Enipedia OpenRefine Tutorial.